-Far End Rivers Lodge is located in the southern archipelago of Tierra del Fuego, and is ideally situated on one of the newest and most exciting fisheries in all of South America, the Rios Irigoyen and Malanguena.
 Harboring many trophy Sea Trout over 20 lbs, these previously unexplored rivers are only recently beginning to demonstrate their huge potential and draw international attention.
-And this is to say nothing of what truly sets the Far End Rivers Lodge apart from other sea trout destinations in the region – the incredible environment through which these rivers flow.
-Unlike the other sea trout rivers to the north, which course through parched, windswept prairie, the intimate Irigoyen quietly meanders through exotic moorland and austral forests of eerie lenga and ñire beech trees teeming with wildlife.
-Far End Rivers Lodge has over 25 river miles of private access to this utterly unique setting (including spectacular scenery of the adjacent coastline), and fishing for oversized trout in these inimitable streams is an experience that is truly one-of-a-kind in the entire world.
+And this is to say nothing of what truly sets World’s End Lodge apart from other sea trout destinations in the region – the incredible environment through which these rivers flow.
+Unlike the other sea trout rivers to the north, which course through a parched, windswept prairie, the intimate Irigoyen quietly meanders through exotic moorland and austral forests of eerie lenga and ñire beech trees teeming with wildlife.
+World’s End Rivers Lodge has over 25 river miles of private access to this utterly unique setting (including spectacular scenery of the adjacent coastline), and fishing for oversized trout in these inimitable streams is an experience that is truly one-of-a-kind in the entire world.

 Located in an area that is commonly referred to as the “uttermost part on earth”, the climate is highly unpredictable so anglers should come prepared with high-quality waders, raingear, and several layers of warm clothing.
-Fortunately, Far End Rivers’ unique location within a forested area means that the notorious winds which plague other sea trout rivers such as the Rio Grande and Rio Gallegos to the north aren’t nearly as prevalent here, which helps both with casting and the wind-chill factor.
+Fortunately, World End’s unique location within a forested area means that the notorious winds which plague other sea trout rivers such as the Rio Grande and Rio Gallegos to the north aren’t nearly as prevalent here, which helps both with casting and the wind-chill factor.